Who Wrote the Book of Revelation and When?

 • Eternal Communion with God: The vision of the New Jerusalem, with its gates of pearl and streets of gold, symbolizes the ultimate fulfillment of God’s redemptive plan and the restoration of creation to its intended glory.

-river of life flowing through the city.” width=”1024″ height=”1024″ /> The New Jerusalem as Described in Revelation
+life flowing through the city.” width=”1024″ height=”1024″ /> The New Jerusalem as Described in Revelation

 5. Call to Perseverance and Faithfulness: